 Tax compliance in the Czech Republic

 Tax regulations and laws are quite important if you own a company in the Czech Republic or intend to work in this country and our lawyers in the Czech Republic offer advice on all taxation-related matters.
-If you need assistance with VAT registration or advice concerning payroll services, our lawyer in Czech Republic is highly experienced in such matters.
-Our business advisors and accountants can help in tax minimization, as well as with personal income tax issues.
+If you need assistance with VAT registration or payroll services, our lawyer in the Czech Republic is highly experienced in such matters.
+Our business advisors and accountants can help with tax minimization as well as with personal income tax issues.
 In order to avoid penalties, we can make sure that all your taxes are paid in due time.
 The annual corporate tax rate in this country is lower than in many other European countries and some financial incentives have also been introduced in order to make foreign investments grow, such as: corporate tax relief for ten years in new manufacturing businesses, many training grants etc. You can ask our Czech law firm for a personalized advice in accordance to your business field of interest.

 How can I buy a property in the Czech Republic?

 Individuals or companies from abroad can easily acquire a property in the Czech Republic if not state-owned, with the help of our Czech lawyers.
 Apartments, buildings, warehouses, hotels, or agricultural lands are among the properties a foreigner can purchase in this country.
 It is recommended to solicit legal advice in this matter, in order to have a clear idea about the main requirements for property purchase, plus information about the agreement arranged between the two parties.
 Also, a real estate due diligence is highly recommended before buying a property in the Czech Republic, in order for the future owner to know if litigations were connected to the chosen asset, if the taxes are paid and if the building was legally constructed.